ltonetwork/mongodb-rest/README.md

 As Tom has said this REST server has no security and is not fit for use in production.
 So be warned!
 Security issues may or may not be addressed in the future.

+**NOTE: Work on authentication and security is now in progress.
+If you have any thoughts on this please let us know!**

 I have found this REST server to be invaluable for rapid prototyping web applications.
 When you don't care about security and you just need to try something out without investing the time to build a proper secure REST API.

 mongodb-rest [![Build Status](https://travis-ci.org/codecapers/mongodb-rest.png)](https://travis-ci.org/codecapers/mongodb-rest)